Leroymilo/3D_hull_builder/README.md

 # 3D_hull_builder
 A showcase of a 3 dimensionnal convex hull algorithm I made based on Jarvis's 2D hull algorithm.
+Here are som sample results (to heavy for github) : https://drive.google.com/drive/folders/1QGJblYAbQKOeU1jot488iwtMXGHCHofZ?usp=sharing

 Everything should be in settings.exe .
 There are some extra features unlocked by uncommenting some code if you can read it.
 It's not commented properly but names should be explicit enough, good luck.